 Secure a Clean Water Bowl

 The issue isn't simply the water but the bowl your pet drinks from.
-When not cleaned consistently, bacteria may develop in the bowl and eventually contaminate your pet.
-You should keep the bowl clean by washing it regularly and changing the water twice daily to keep it nice and fresh.
-Likewise, steel water containers are a superior option to plastic bowls, as there are worries about toxins filtering from the plastic into the water.
+If not cleaned regularly, bacteria can build up in the bowl and eventually contaminate your pet.
+Keep the bowl clean by washing it regularly and changing the water twice daily to maintain freshness.

 Pet Water Fountain